-Date completed: January 2015 Complete by: A. Grimes & L. Rourke Reviewed: February 2018 Review Date: February 2019
+Complete by: A. Grimes & L. Rourke

+Reviewed: February 2019 Review Date: February 2020

-Health Safety and Welfare Policy Statement February 2018 - February 2019
+Health Safety and Welfare Policy Statement February 2019 - February 2020

-The governors and head teacher acknowledge that:
+The governors and head teachers acknowledge that:

-- 1. The Academy Trust has the prime responsibility for health and safety and that the governing body and head teacher have specific responsibilities to manage health, safety and welfare at the school level;
+- 1. The Academy Trust has the prime responsibility for health and safety and that the governing body and head teachers have specific responsibilities to manage health, safety and welfare at the school level;

 - 2. The Trust has responsibilities

-- to be aware of the published policies and aims of the county council, and
+- to be aware of the published policies

 - to promote continuous improvement in the health and safety performance of the school;

-- 3. The head teacher, as Local Health and Safety Coordinator has principal duty in the school for ensuring the local implementation of guidance, codes of practice and other advice from the Health and Safety executive.
+- 3. The head teachers, as Local Health and Safety Coordinators have principal duty in the schools for ensuring the local implementation of guidance, codes of practice and other advice from the Health and Safety executive.

 - 4. This duty extends to ensuring that:

 - working conditions and environment

 - substances used

-- equipment provided, and
+- equipment provided

 - working methods adopted